jessbennett/CreateMe/README.md

 npm run client
 # Server runs on http://localhost:4000 and client on http://localhost:4000
 ```
 #This project is completed and is ready for deployment.
-If you would like to make any changes or suggestions, please feel free to shot me an email.
+If you would like to make any changes or suggestions, please feel free to shoot me an email.